Headstorm/data-science-toolbox/batch-vs-stream/batch-vs-stream-overview.md

 ## Introduction

-This is a note about batch processing vs stream processing, their technologies and toolstacks, especially for the use cases of data analytics.
+This is a note about batch processing vs stream processing, their technologies and toolstacks, especially pertained to data analytics.

 ## Batch Processing